postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 ### 6. Highest threshold value

 Sort the remaining filtered responses in descending order and return the response with the highest threshold value.
-This is how the mock service finds and returns the most appropriate response to a mock request.
+If more than one example has the same threshold value, Postman returns one of the examples.

+## Troubleshooting mock server responses

+If the mock server isn't returning the example you expect for a request, try the following:

+* **Add different path variables to your examples.** Two examples with the same path variables will be assigned the same threshold value.
+In this case, Postman will return one of the examples.
+To ensure more than one example isn't assigned the same threshold value, use different path variables for each of your examples.
+* **Use optional headers to return a specific example.** You can ensure the mock server returns a specific example by using the the `x-mock-response-name` or `x-mock-response-id` header in your request.
+Postman will return the example with the matching name or UID.
+* **Filter out examples by response code.** You can use the `x-mock-response-code` header in your request to specify the response code you want.
+Any examples that don't have the matching response code are removed from the matching process.